johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - `error`: A string or null indicating whether there is an error.
   - `metricsLength`: A number indicating the number of metrics loaded.
   - `handleRefresh`: A function to be called when the refresh button is clicked.
-  - `handleExport`: A function to be called when the export button is clicked.
+  - `handleExportData`: A function to be called when the export button is clicked.
+  - `handlePrint`: A function to be called when the print button is clicked.

 ## 10. OverviewTab Component